TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

 ## EMBEDDED
 Embedded models are a way to share common logic between different models of other kinds.

 There are no data assets (tables or views) associated with `EMBEDDED` models in the data warehouse.
-Instead, an `EMBEDDED` model's query is injected directly into the query of each downstream model that references it.
+Instead, an `EMBEDDED` model's query is injected directly into the query of each downstream model that references it, as a subquery.

 This example specifies a `EMBEDDED` model kind:
 ```sql linenums="1" hl_lines="3"